Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development and selection of a simplified viscoelastic model

 We observed that the effect of hygrometric changes between both measurements series can be taken into account with one parameter only, practically without drop in quality of fit.
 This effect can be isolated on component $e_4[n]$ and the remaining components can be transformed linearly, so the further computations can be achieved from a common basis.
-Equation (\ref{eq.LRE}) is then simplified in:
+Eq. (\ref{eq.LRE}) is then structured as:

 The reasoning considers the situation where the two series of observations are independent, with a number of components in vector $\boldsymbol{\check{e}} [s,n]=\boldsymbol{\check{M}}[s]\cdot \boldsymbol{e}[n]$ reduced to $\check{K} =K-1=3 $.
-As a consequence the number of rows of matrix $\boldsymbol{\check{M }}[s]$ is 4, as well as the number of columns of $\boldsymbol{\hat{M}}[i]$.\ This approach, allowing to separate hygrometry effects, offers a comfortable way to test different hypotheses, without changing the structure of the computation, by setting some coefficients in the matrices at some arbitrary values or by introducing some linear relationship between coefficients.
+As a consequence the number of rows of matrix $\boldsymbol{\check{M }}[s]$ is 4, as well as the number of columns of $\boldsymbol{\hat{M}}[i]$.\ This approach, which allows separating hygrometry effects, offers a comfortable way to test different hypotheses, without changing the structure of the computation, by setting some coefficients in the matrices at some arbitrary values or by introducing some linear relationship between coefficients.
 We get fewer "active" coefficients to fit in the model: the fitting procedure is much faster and this raises the probability to find the best possible fit.

 We tried to minimize the number of coefficients different from zero in the matrices, without substantial drop in quality of fit.
 The model was fitted "by hand", using the solver of Excel (Microsoft Office).
-We found empirically that a quite sparse setup still gives a good fit\footnote{ The fitting process was realized by performing four kinds of procedures, in an arbitrary order :
+We found empirically that a quite sparse setup still gives a good fit\footnote{ The fitting process was realized by repeatedly performing four kinds of procedures, in an arbitrary order :

-\begin{enumerate} \item Fit the "active" coefficients in model, without adjusting the coefficients $a_{m,0}$
+\begin{enumerate} \item Fit the active coefficients in model, without adjusting the coefficients $a_{m,0}$

-\item Fit the "active" coefficients in model and adjust the coefficients $ a_{m,0}$ (or fit all coefficients: $a_{m,q}$).
+\item Fit the active coefficients in model and adjust the coefficients $ a_{m,0}$ (or fit all coefficients: $a_{m,q}$).

-\item Fit the $e_{n,k}$ components (individually for each reed, irrespective of Equation (\ref{eq.ortho})), then then normalize and orthogonalize components (in order to respect Equation (\ref{eq.ortho})), finally rotate components (for improving the fit).
+\item Fit the $e_{n,k}$ components (individually for each reed, irrespective of Equation (\ref{eq.ortho})), then then normalize and orthogonalize components (in order to satisfy Eq. (\ref{eq.ortho})), finally rotate components (for improving the fit).

-\item Eliminate some "active" coefficients (set them as 0, 1 or some other constant value; set some arbitrary linear dependence from other coefficients) \end{enumerate} }:
+\item Eliminate some active coefficients (set them as 0, 1 or some other constant value; set some arbitrary linear dependence from other coefficients) \end{enumerate} }: